Educational Specialist Areas (Master of Science)

 Through the MS in Educational Specialist Areas program, you’ll develop the advanced skills and experience to become a highly effective leader in education.

-To help you achieve your goals, the program offers four areas of specialization.
-You must complete two of the four tracks for a total of 36 credit hours to earn your Master of Science in Educational Specialist Areas.
+To help you achieve your goals, the program offers five areas of specialization.
+You must complete two of the five tracks for a total of 36 credit hours to earn your Master of Science in Educational Specialist Areas.

 The Master of Science in Educational Specialist Areas is a “stackable” degree program.
 Upon completion, you can earn your master’s and two endorsements, depending which specializations you pursue.